fau-klue/german-reddit-korpus/README.md

 ## Dependencies

-Install all Python dependencies e.g. using the provided `Pipfile`.
+Install all Python [requirements](requirements.txt); we recommend using a virtual environment:

+    python3 -m ven venv
+    source venv/bin/activate
+    pip install -r requirements.txt

+Additionally, you will need the [fasttext model](https://fasttext.cc/docs/en/language-identification.html) for language classification.
+By default, the scripts assume it is located in `local/lid.176.bin`.

 In order to run the R scripts, you will need the following libraries: